-Yes, folks, it’s sandal season.
+It’s sandal season, at last.
 Summer’s the time to let your feet breathe, but there’s also a lot of action to be had.
-You need footwear that gives you that Big Lebowski chill-out feel but still performs if you are boating, combing the beach, or even headed on a hike.
-But before you pick out your go-to sandals, bear a few things in mind.
+Chances are, you want footwear that both gives you that Big Lebowski chill-out vibe but still performs if you’re boating, combing the beach, or heading out on a hike.
+The best sandals for men do it all, while also looking sharp.
+Before you pick out your go-to sandals for the season, keep a few things in mind.
 Mostly, the people who have to look at your feet.

 Celebrity groomer Marissa Machado works with good-looking and style-conscious guys like Rami Malek and Zachary Levi.
 And when it comes to men and sandals, she doesn’t mince words.

-“I truly believe if a man is going to show his feet they need to be presentable,” says Machado.
+“I truly believe that if a man is going to show his feet, they need to be presentable,” says Machado.

 This means, guys, go get your toes handled.
 “Men can go to any nail shop for a pedicure,” says Machado.